Oxygem/stacksetup.com/Afterburst/welcome.md

 #####Can I set up TUN/TAP?

-Yes - TUN/TAP can be enabled in the VPS control panel.
+OpenVZ: Yes - TUN/TAP can be enabled in the VPS control panel.
+KVM: Yes - No action required -- you can configure in the OS as normal.

 #####Can I enable PPTP/PPP?

-Yes - PPP can be enabled in the VPS control panel.
+OpenVZ: Yes - PPP can be enabled in the VPS control panel.
+KVM: Yes - No action required -- you can configure in the OS as normal.

 #####Can I enable FUSE?

-FUSE requires a support ticket.
+OpenVZ: FUSE requires a support ticket.
 Just let us know.
+KVM: Yes - No action required -- you can configure in the OS as normal.

 ##### Does Afterburst offer cPanel?